Candied StrawberriesJump to Recipe

 This candied strawberries recipe is so easy and simple, delicious and you only need 3 ingredients!

-It can be made with a variety of fruit instead of just strawberries too!
+You can experiment with this recipe using other fruits!
+Don’t limit yourself to only strawberries as a variety of fruit work well too.
 This includes mandarin oranges, blueberries, pineapple, kiwifruit, bananas and grapes.

 The crunchy and sweet outside in combination with the soft and sour inside creates a perfectly balanced dessert.

 The hardest part of this candied strawberries recipe is waiting for the candy to harden!
-There’s no time to waste.
-Let’s get to it!
+There’s no time to waste so let’s get to it!